legionth/ILIAS/tests/README.md

 The composer [installation guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) provides all necessary steps for the setup.

+Check also the documentation [how to use composer in ILIAS](libs/composer/README.md).

 <a name="setup-ilias"></a>
 ### Setup ILIAS
 Install ILIAS on your favourite operation system with the provided [installation guide](docs/configuration/install.md).